 Time to get heard

-‘But that’s impossible’ I hear you cry!
-Well you’re right to a degree.
-However, you don’t need far-reaching telepathic skills to give yourself a chance of getting your message across at a time when your prospects are in receptive mood!
+‘But that’s impossible I hear you cry!
+Well, you’re right to a degree.
+However, you don’t need far-reaching telepathic skills to give yourself a chance of getting your message across at a time when your prospects are in a receptive mood!

 Top 5 Tips for Timing